com-480-data-visualization/data-visualization-project-2021-pia/README.md

 **10% of the final grade**

-### Sketch of the vizulization
+### Sketch of the visulization
-> Include sketches of the vizualization you want to make in your final product.
+> Include sketches of the visualization you want to make in your final product.

-Below you can find a sketch of what we want our vizualization to look like and below it there is a screenshot of what we have already achieved:
+Below you can find a sketch of what we want our visualization to look like and below it there is a screenshot of what we have already achieved:

 ![sketch](https://github.com/com-480-data-visualization/data-visualization-project-2021-pia/blob/master/Sketch.jpeg?raw=true)